-Sally was asked if she had been married to her 1st husband for at least 10 years.
+We asked Sally if she had been married to her 1st husband for at least 10 years.
 To which, she responded yes.
 He worked at a bank, but he did not own the bank.
 He was an employee for the bank.
 All his income was reported on his W-2, and he had compiled a much higher PIA amount than her second husband.
-By learning more about Sally personally as well as her marriage history, her own Social Security amount could potentially increase, but more homework needed to be completed to make sure.
+By learning more about Sally personally as well as her marriage history, we shared with her the potential of having her own Social Security amount increase, but more homework needed to be completed to make sure.

-Sally went on a visit to the social security office in Gainesville, GA with her advisor; taking with her the marriage certificate and divorce decree from her first marriage.
-Two weeks after meeting with a social security representative, Sally's annual benefit increased to over \$11,000/year.
+We joined Sally on a visit to the social security office in Gainesville, GA.
+We suggested she take with her the marriage certificate and divorce decree from her first marriage.
+Two weeks after we met with a social security representative, Sally's annual benefit increased to over \$11,000/year.